-Craven is one of the most beautiful areas in Northern England.
-Its outstanding landscape is reflected in the designation of two thirds of the District being situated within the Yorkshire Dales National Park.
-The District is the most westerly in North Yorkshire, spread across 117,839 hectares of land that extends north from a boundary near Skipton, with West Yorkshire to the south-east, Lancashire to the west, and Cumbria to the north-west.
+Craven is one of the most beautiful areas in northern England.
+Its outstanding landscape is reflected in the designation of two thirds of the district being situated within the Yorkshire Dales National Park.
+The district is the most westerly in North Yorkshire, spread across 117,839 hectares of land that extends north from a boundary near Skipton, with West Yorkshire to the southeast, Lancashire to the west, and Cumbria to the north-west.

-Craven is a rural district with a sparse population, 2016 mid-year population estimates of the district were 56,343.
-The District has 27,414 households (31 March 19).
-Craven's largest town is Skipton with and the majority of Craven's population is concentrated in the Skipton and West Craven and South Craven areas.
+Craven is a rural district with a sparse population, 2019 mid-year population estimates of the district were 57,142.
+The district has 27,414 households (31 March 20).
+Craven's largest town is Skipton and the majority of Craven's population is concentrated in the Skipton, West Craven and South Craven areas.
 Craven's other towns include Settle in Mid Craven, Ingleton and Bentham in North Craven and Grassington in Wharfedale.
-The district also has a number of smaller scattered villages and hamlets.
+The district also has a number of smaller scattered villages and hamlets

 The rural nature and the ageing population of the district poses several challenges when delivering services to such a sparse population.
-Craven's total population has a greater proportion of people aged over 65 and a smaller proportion of people are aged 20-29 years compared to other areas of the County.
+Craven's total population has a greater proportion of people aged over 65 and a smaller proportion of people are aged 20-29 years compared to other areas of North Yorkshire.